MicrosoftDocs/customer-insights/ci-docs/journeys/developer-notifications.md

 # Receiving push notifications on mobile devices

-To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [Push notification setup overview](real-time-marketing-push-setup-overview.md)
+To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [push notification setup overview](real-time-marketing-push-setup-overview.md)

 To enable push notifications in Customer Insights - Journeys, you need to complete the following steps: